 Foreclosures are an unfortunate, but necessary component of the real estate market.
 These are properties that have been returned back to the lender for non-payment.
 Once these properties are in possession of the lender, they are liquidated for the lender to recoup their capital.
 Foreclosure properties provide a unique opportunity for buyers to potentially purchase properties at discounted prices.

-We’ve compiled together the most comprehensive list of online destinations to search for foreclosure listings.
+We’ve compiled together the most comprehensive list of online websites to search for listings of foreclosure properties.
 Our searchable and filterable list below is a helpful tool to help find the right resource to search for foreclosure listings.

 Types of Foreclosure Properties